iqram20/ECG_Arduino_Matlab/README.md

 Implementation:

 Hardware setup:
-A. Connect the AD8232 Heart rate sensor module to the Arduino Uno with the following pin connections:
+A. Connect the AD8232 Heart rate sensor module to the Arduino Mega ADK with the following pin connections:

-AD8232    Arduino Mega ADK (any arduino)
+AD8232 (3.3V,Gnd,Output) pins with Arduino Mega ADK (3.3V, Gnd, A0) pin resperctively.
-3.3V             3.3V
-Gnd              Gnd
-Output           A0

 B. Connect the ECG cable with the following connection:

-Cable Color     Signal
-Black       RA (Right Arm)
-Blue        LA (Left Arm)
-Red         RL (Right Leg)
+ECG Cable Color (Black, Blue, Red) with Right Arm,Left Arm, Right Leg.

 Software setup: